cunnie/writings/i_am_become_forever.md

 was so effective in Sales.
 He could say the most outrageous things and, with a wink and a smile, get away with it.

-She frequently travelled with John when they called upon their enterprise customers.
+She frequently travelled with John when they called on their enterprise customers.
 Sometimes she'd fly in business class with John, but other times she sat back in coach.